MicrosoftLearning/mslearn-ai-studio/Instructions/03-Use-prompt-flow-chat.md

 Now that you have played around with the system message for the deployed GPT model, you can further customize the application by working with prompt flow.

-## Create and run a chat flow in the Azure AI Studio
+## Create and run a chat flow in the Azure AI Foundry portal

 You can create a new flow from a template, or create a flow based on your configurations in the playground.
 Since you were already experimenting in the playground, you'll use this option to create a new flow.